getify/You-Dont-Know-JS/async & performance/ch6.md

 factorial( 5 );		// 120
 ```

 Ah, the good ol' fashioned "factorial" algorithm!
-You might assume that the JS engine will run that code mostly as-is.
-And to be honest, it might, I'm not really sure.
+You might assume that the JS engine will run that code mostly as is.
+And to be honest, it might -- I'm not really sure.

 But as an anecdote, the same code expressed in C and compiled with advanced optimizations would result in the compiler realizing that the call `factorial(5)` can just be replaced with the constant value `120`, eliminating the function and call entirely!

-Moreover, some engines have a practice of called "unrolling recursion", where it can realize that the recursion you've expressed can actually be done "easier" (that is, more optimally) with a loop.
-It's possible the above code could be *rewritten* by a JS engine to run as:
+Moreover, some engines have a practice of called "unrolling recursion," where it can realize that the recursion you've expressed can actually be done "easier" (i.e., more optimally) with a loop.
+It's possible the preceding code could be *rewritten* by a JS engine to run as:

 ```js
 function factorial(n) {